SurniaUlula/wpsso-um/readme.txt

 = 1.7.1 =

-(2017/10/31) Added a missing check for the SucomUtil protect_filter_value() method for older versions of WPSSO.
+(2017/10/31) Added a retry on cURL error 52.
+Added a missing check for the SucomUtil protect_filter_value() method for older versions of WPSSO.

 = 1.7.0 =